 Seeds of annuals generally do not need any pre-treatment before they will grow, but seed from many trees and shrubs need special treatment before they will grow.
 Some seeds, such as legumes, have hard, shiny seed coats that are very slow to soak up water.
 They require scarification to soften the seed coat.
 The simplest method is to pour hot, not boiling, water over the seeds and let them soak overnight.
 Another method is to rub seeds between two sheets of sandpaper.
 Larger seeds can be nicked with a file but care must be taken so the embryo inside is not damaged.

 The seeds of hardy annuals and easy to grow perennials can be planted outdoors directly into prepared soil once the soil reaches a minimum temperature which ranges from 40 degrees for peas to 70 degrees for squash.
-If no planting depth is indicated, plant seeds two to three times as deep as their average diameter.
+Place seeds at the recommended depth.
+Carrot seeds need to be planted near the surface because they need orange light to germinate.
+Other seeds need to be planted deep enough that the seed hull remains in the soil.
+Lima beans need to be planted with the concave edge up.
+If no planting depth is indicated, plant seeds two to three times as deep as their length.
 I place the seeds on the surface of the soil and use my finger to push them down to the proper depth, then close the holes.

 Seeds that require warmer soil and seeds that are hard to grow can get off to a better start if started indoors about six weeks before being planted outside.

 If only a few plants are needed, it is easier to start them in individual pots.
-For best results place two or three seeds in a Jiffy peat pellet or a peat pot filled with moist potting soil and an inch of seed starting mix on top.
+For best results place two or three seeds in a Jiffy peat pellet such as the ones in the top picture.
+Another option is to use a peat pot filled with moist potting soil and an inch of sterile seed starting mix on top.
 Once the seedlings are well sprouted, thin to one seedling per pot.
 Peat pellets or peat pots can be planted in the garden and the roots will grow right through them, so the young plant roots are not damaged by transplanting out of a plastic pot.

-Once the seeds are planted, use a spray bottle to thoroughly wet the soil since a watering can will wash the dry seed starting mix away.
+Once the seeds are planted, use a spray bottle to thoroughly wet the soil since a watering can will wash away the dry seed starting mix.
 Then, cover the soil with newspaper or clear plastic to hold in moisture until the seeds start to sprout.
 Remove the covering as soon as the seeds begin to sprout to prevent disease.

-Seeds will sprout best if kept at room temperature but new seedlings need bright light to make them grow short and sturdy.
-If the light is too dim, they will stretch, become spindly, and easily fall over.
-Seedlings should be kept in a sunny, but not hot, window or placed directly under a fluorescent grow light.
-Look for fluorescent lights with the brightest light output.
-I found tubes with a light output of 3400 lumens.
-The picture above shows seed flats growing in my sunny south window under fluorescent lights.
-I tip the fixture up during the day to let more sunlight reach the seedlings.
-At night, I remove the prop so the lights are directly above the seedlings.
+Seeds will sprout best if kept at room temperature but new seedlings need bright light and cooler temperatures to make them grow short and sturdy.
+If the light is too dim, they will stretch, become spindly, and easily blow over.
+Seedlings should be kept in a sunny, but not hot, window or placed directly under the brightest fluorescent tubes.
+LED Grow Lights are brighter.
+Even better, I have the mini-greenhouse in the picture that I have on the patio so the light is brighter and the temperatures are cooler.
+There is a door that zips shut for nights near freezing.

 Seeds started in flats will need to be transplanted to individual pots once the true leaves start to appear.
 I recommend transplanting into peat pots although sometimes I use two inch cell packs or even one inch cell packs for very slow growing plants such as violas.
 I cut between the lines of seedlings with a knife and carefully separate the seedlings holding only the seed leaves.
 Then I use a pencil to make a hole in the soil and guide the root into the hole.
+Then I close the hole around the roots by pushing the pencil into the soil next to the hole.
 My mother uses ice cube tongs to lift the seedling and plug of starting mix out of the flat and push it into the soil.

 Before seedlings can be planted outdoors, they will need a week of hardening off to help them adjust to harsher growing conditions outside.
 Ideally, plants should be moved to a cold frame and the glass cover lifted a little higher and a little longer each day unless there are strong winds or frost.
 An alternative is to move plants outside to a sheltered location during the day and into a cool room or garage at night.